Considering ultrafast broadband?

 If you are considering an ultrafast broadband system key points to check with any potential provider would include the following:

 - Whether the existing copper phone line and phone jacks will be retained and be in a functional condition if you choose to have the ultrafast broadband fibre optic cabling installed.
-(If you can retain copper cabling and phone jacks then you can have a safe, inexpensive corded phone.)
+(If you can retain copper cabling and phone jacks then this gives you the option of a safe, inexpensive corded phone via the copper system.)

 - What sort of line filters (If any) you may need for a corded landline phone with the system and how much they cost.